 30th June 2021

 Launched in 2018 by Dr. Alexander Young – an NHS trauma and orthopedic surgeon – Virti helps organizations optimize learning, training, and performance using interactive simulations and AI-powered data analysis.
-The technology turns traditionally subjectively assessed skills (such as communication, teamwork, and decision-making under pressure) into objective and measurable data to improve performance.
+The technology turns traditionally assessed skills (such as communication, teamwork, and decision-making under pressure) into objective and measurable data to improve performance.
 The startup was recently named one of TIME’s Best Inventions of 2020 and Fast Company’s Most Innovative Companies of 2021.

 With the pandemic intensifying the struggle faced by organizations to find engaging and scalable ways to upskill the workforce, Virti’s deep learning technology improves training outcomes by up to 230% while supporting individuals and organizations in the global shift towards remote and remote flexible ways of working.